romero-jose/propuesta/outline.md

 ## Introduction

-Programming languages are usually statically typed or dynamically typed, each of these typing paradigms having their advantages and disadvantages.
-Gradually typed languages aim to allow static typing and dynamic typing to coexist in the same programming languages, thus getting the advantages of both typing disciplines.
-Furthermore, different aspects of a type system can be gradualized, such as security types, structural types, etc.
+Programming languages are usually statically typed or dynamically typed, each of these typing paradigms having its advantages and disadvantages.
+Gradual typing aims to allow static typing and dynamic typing to coexist in the same programming language.
+Getting the advantage of the guarantees provided by static typing and the flexibility of dynamic typing.
+Also, allowing a program with no type annotations to evolve into a statically typed version by adding type annotations.

+Many gradual type disciplines have been developed, such as subtyping, inference, information flow security, references, etc. However, most of these developments have been ad-hoc to the specific typing discipline.

+Abstracting Gradual Typing (AGT) introduces a systematic approach for designing gradual typing disciplines from a static typing discipline.
+Given a source language and a designer-selected interpretation for gradual types, AGT yields static and dynamic semantics grounded in the type discipline of the source language.

-One of the challenges of gradual typing disciplines is that implementations of these languages require runtime type checking to enforce the type guarantees that can't be statically checked.
-This imposes a performance penalty that can dissuade users from enabling the runtime checks.
+One of the challenges of gradual typing disciplines is that language implementations require runtime type checking in addition to static type checking.
+This imposes a runtime performance penalty that can dissuade users from enabling runtime checks.

 Compilers for gradually typed languages have been developed to mitigate these performance issues, but they have been designed ad-hoc to the specific language.

-AGT introduces a systematic approach for designing gradually typed languages.
-Given a source language and a designer-selected interpretation for gradual types, AGT yields static and dynamic semantics grounded in the type discipline of the source language.

-Using AGT a compilation framework for gradually typed languages could be developed that is not designed ad-hoc to the specific language, but can be applied to several gradually-typed languages.
+Using AGT a compilation framework for gradually typed languages could be developed that is not designed ad-hoc to the specific language, but can be applied to several gradual typing disciplines.
+This would be more flexible than the existing approaches that rely on the specific typing discipline.
+Additionally, this approach could be applied to all the gradual typing disciplines developed using AGT.

 ## State of the Art